cgheydra/AFrame_test/README.md

 ## 05Interaction
 Interact with objects
-* Start animation on click
+* Start animation on mouseEnter
 * Add camera and cursor
 * Use JS for interaction